Fields of the Nephilim

 Fields of the Nephilim (1984-1991, 1998-present): a Heavy Metal band from Stevenage, Hertfordshire , UK.

-ields of the Nephilim are an English gothic rock band formed in Stevenage, Hertfordshire, England in 1984.
+nglish gothic rock band Fields of the Nephilim formed in Stevenage, Hertfordshire, England in 1984.
 The band's name is derived from the Biblical race of giants or angel-human hybrids, known as Nephilim.
-The band's look and seminal sound proved influential, especially in the genre of gothic rock.
+The band's look and seminal sound proved influential, especially in the genre of gothic.

 The act would start under the membership of Carl McCoy (vocals), Tony Pettitt (bass), Gary Wisker (saxophone) and Paul Wright (guitar) with Nod' Alexander Wright replacing drums, and Peter Yates adding a new guitar, their debut EP, Burning the Fields (1995).
 Dawnrazor (1987) and The Nephilim (1988) followed.